 This young man appreciates everything in life, including the smiles from customers as they enter the store where he works.

-Meet Richard Harlow An interview done with VIU’s Disability services.
-The interview covers who I am, my disability, how I overcome it and how I am making a difference.
+An interview done with VIU’s Disability Services.
+The interview covers who Richard is, his disability, how he overcomes it, and how he is making a difference.

 This Nanaimo man developed Cerebral Palsy a few seconds after birth.
-He was told that walking and using his hands would be challenging.
-Today, he’s a husband, father, inspirational speaker and now, an author.
+He was told walking and using his hands would be challenging.
+Today he is a husband, father, inspirational speaker, and author.

-Thanks to a 20ft collapsible fishing raft, those in wheelchairs now have access to fish on Nanaimo Lakes – Shaw TV – Uploaded Feb 28, 2012
+Thanks to a 20ft collapsible fishing raft, those in wheelchairs now have access to fishing on Nanaimo lakes.

-– Rose is helping raise awareness for impaired vision/blind athletes and hoping to inspire more Vancouver Island visually impaired people to compete in competitions.
-Shaw TV – Published July 18, 2014
+Rose is helping raise awareness for impaired vision/blind athletes hoping to inspire more Vancouver Island visually impaired people to compete in competitions.

-– A Nanaimo inventor has come up with a way to make the sport of fishing more accessible to people in wheelchairs.
-It’s a floating dock of sorts – powered by a small trolling motor.
-Uploaded May 3, 2010
+A Nanaimo Inventor has come up with a way to make the sport of fishing more accessible to people in wheelchairs.
+It’s a floating dock of sorts – powered by a small motor.

-– Randy Fred and coach Tom Williams have returned victorious from the blind lawn bowling nationals in Kitchener, Ontario.
+Randy Fred and Tom Williams have returned victorious from the blind lawn bowling nationals in Kitchener, Ontario.

-– Motivated by personal experience, Nanaimo’s Jon Pimlott is developing a Universal Rowboat that allows people in wheelchairs to go fishing.
+Motivated by experience, Nanaimo’s Jon Pimlott develops a universal rowboat that allows people in wheelchairs to go fishing.

-– The Rockin’ Rollers prepare for Penticton powerchair summit.
+The Rockin’ Rollers prepare for the Penticton powerchair summit.